Reviving WIMP dark matter with temperature-dependent couplings

 {\it Experimental signatures}: While DM detection rates at ongoing or near-future experiments remain suppressed in our framework, there exist complementary detection avenues, particularly in terms of stochastic gravitational waves.
 Strong first-order phase transition has been studied extensively in the context of GW produced from bubble collisions \cite{Turner:1990rc,Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Turner:1992tz}, the sound wave of the plasma~\cite{Hindmarsh:2013xza,Giblin:2014qia,Hindmarsh:2015qta,Hindmarsh:2017gnf} and the turbulence of the plasma~\cite{Kamionkowski:1993fg,Kosowsky:2001xp,Caprini:2006jb,Gogoberidze:2007an,Caprini:2009yp,Niksa:2018ofa}.
 Recently, multi-step phase transitions \cite{Hammerschmitt:1994fn, Patel:2012pi, Inoue:2015pza, Blinov:2015sna, Ramsey-Musolf:2017tgh, Niemi:2020hto, Ghorbani:2020xqv, Benincasa:2022elt, Cao:2022ocg} have gained significant interest due to the possibility of realizing a strong FOPT naturally.
 This possibility arises due to the existence of a strong potential barrier in the field space, particularly during the second step of the transition.
 The key parameters, namely, the latent heat released $(\alpha_*)$, inverse duration of the transition $(\beta/\mathcal{H})$, nucleation temperature $(T_n)$ and bubble wall speed $(v_w)$ for the chosen benchmark points are given in table \ref{tab:GW}.

 Fig. \ref{fig:GW} (a) shows the GW spectra in our framework considering the two benchmark points BM1, BM2 for fermion and scalar DM respectively.
-The gray colored contours correspond to experimental sensitivities \cite{Schmitz:2020syl} of future GW detectors DECIGO~\cite{Kawamura:2006up}, LISA~\cite{2017arXiv170200786A} and $\mu$ARES \cite{Sesana:2019vho}.
+The gray colored contours correspond to the power law integrated sensitivities \cite{Schmitz:2020syl} of future GW detectors DECIGO~\cite{Kawamura:2006up}, LISA~\cite{2017arXiv170200786A} and $\mu$ARES \cite{Sesana:2019vho}.
 Due to the strong second step of the phase transition responsible for restoring the VEV of $\eta$, we get an enhanced GW amplitude as seen in Fig. \ref{fig:GW} (a).
 This is the primary experimental signature of our framework.
 Since the VEV of $\eta$ is crucially related to DM phenomenology as well as the phase transition or the nucleation temperature $T_n$, it is possible to find the range of DM mass which can be probed at GW experiments.
-As DM freeze-out is expected to occur before the nucleation temperature of the phase transition that is, $T_n<T_f\sim m_{\rm DM}/30$, one can use the unitarity upper limit on thermal DM mass $m_{\rm DM} \lesssim \mathcal{O}(100\, \rm TeV)$ \cite{Griest:1989wd} and lower bound on nucleation temperature $T_n \geq \mathcal{O}(\rm MeV)$ from successful BBN \cite{Bai:2021ibt}, to find the range of DM mass $\mathcal{O}(10 \, \rm MeV) \leq m_{\rm DM} \leq \mathcal{O}(10 \, \rm TeV)$ where our proposed framework is valid.
+As DM freeze-out is expected to occur before the nucleation temperature of the phase transition that is, $T_n<T_f\sim m_{\rm DM}/30$, one can use the unitarity upper limit on thermal DM mass $m_{\rm DM} \lesssim \mathcal{O}(100\, \rm TeV)$ \cite{Griest:1989wd} and lower bound on nucleation temperature $T_n \geq \mathcal{O}(\rm MeV)$ from successful BBN \cite{Bai:2021ibt}, to find the range of DM mass $\mathcal{O}(10 \, \rm MeV) \leq m_{\rm DM} \leq \mathcal{O}(100 \, \rm TeV)$ where our proposed framework is valid.
+This also keeps the the nucleation temperature in the range $\mathcal{O}(1 \, \rm MeV) \leq T_n \leq \mathcal{O}(10 \, \rm TeV)$ keeping the GW peak frequencies in $ \lesssim 0.1$ Hz ballpark.